whtouche/wdi_1_git_lab_colormaster/README.md

         >     |/ _ ''_ " " ||[ -_ 4 |
         >     '-(_)-(_)----'v'-(_)--'

-7. <strong> Challenge 3: Moving Files Around </strong>
+7. <strong> Challenge 3: Organize Your Items (Moving Files Around) </strong>

     a.
 Change into your unsorted directory.
 Inside, you'll see a few items that have been removed from their folders.
 Go ahead and move them into their correct folders.
         * hint: remember the command to list all of the files in a directory?
 Maybe whoever did this added a '.' before a file to hide it in the unsorted folder.

+    b.
+Once you've finished with the above task, take a look in the red folder at
+    >    apple.txt

+    Your Colormaster eyes notice that this is no red apple, it's GREEN! move it to the correct folder.

+8. <strong> Challenge 4: Take Out The Trash (Removing Files)</strong>

+    a.
+As you gaze upon your glorious work, colors gleaming under the blueish light of your computer screen, you notice some intruders.
+A few homeless .html files are lurking in the filesystem.
+Use your knowledge of the command line to get rid of them.

+       * hint: If you remember, there is a way to remove multiple .html files from a folder at once.